isrand/NQueensLinearTimeComplexityConflictChecker/README.md

 | 1 | [0, 1, 0, 1] | [0, 0, 1, 1, 0, 0, 0, 0]  | [0, 0, 0, 1, 0, 0, 1, 0] |
 | 2 | [1, 1, 0, 1] | [0, 0, 1, 1, 0, 0, 1, 0]  | [0, 0, 0, 1, 0, 1, 1, 0] |
 | 3 | [1, 1, 1, 1] | [0, 0, 1, 1, 0, 1, 1, 0]  | [0, 0, 1, 1, 0, 1, 1, 0] |

+## Analysis

+The presented algorithm has proven to be faster than a traditional "all versus all" approach, where two nested `for` loops are used to check every queen against every other queen in the board.
+This conventional way of checking runs in O(n<sup>2</sup>) time, while the presented version runs in linear time.

+## Closing words

+Seeing as the bottleneck of the N-Queens problem isn't necessarily the conflict check but rather the backtracking approach (which eventually leaves us with a total run time of O(n!)), the presented algorithm will not shake any ground.
+However it will improve asymptotically the runtime of any algorithm that tries to solve the problem, while also providing a linear time version to validate the solution to a board.

+I took on the challenge to develop this algorithm as part of my research on the N-Queens problem and its relation to the P vs. NP problem:

+> If the solution to a problem is easy to check for correctness, must the problem be easy to solve?